GFaure9/lazy-ml-app/README.md

 ---

-A **Streamlit-based app** to define and run basic machine learning pipelines *quickly* and *effortlessly*, from data preprocessing to model training and evaluation.
+A **Streamlit-based app** to define and run basic machine learning pipelines *quickly* and *effortlessly*.\
+From data preprocessing to model training and evaluation.

 ![AppScreenshot](resources/img_app.png)